rrocharoberto/fields-data/README.md

 - one external component (OpenWeather Agro Monitoring)

-Please refer to this [architectural diagram](docs/Architecture.png) for a high level visual representation.
+Please refer to the following diagrams for specific design view:

+- [architectural diagram](docs/Architecture.png) for a high level visual representation.

-Please refer to this [JSON class diagram](docs/JsonClassModel.png) for a structure representing the JSON message.
+- [JSON class diagram](docs/JsonClassModel.png) for a class structure of JSON field API.

-Please refer to this [Rest class diagram](docs/RestClassModel.png) for a structure regards Rest implementation.
+- [Rest class diagram](docs/RestClassModel.png) for a structure regards Rest implementation.

+- [History weather process](docs/ReteiveWeatherHistoryProcess.png) for the steps for retrieving the data.

+- [History weather class diagram](docs/WeatherHistoryModel.png) for class structure of JSON history weather API.

 ## Java Project